-Church Street Market: There is an authentic community street market hosted Monday to Saturday from 8am until 6pm on Church Street.
+Church Street Market: There is an authentic community street market hosted Monday to Saturday from 8 am until 6 pm on Church Street.
 It is the largest market in Westminster with 135 stalls during the week and around 220 on Saturday.
-You can buy an array of goods from reasonably priced fashion to household rproducts and food.
+You can buy an array of goods from reasonably priced fashion to household products and food.
 A few stalls have small cafes with seating.
-When you are past the market, you can browse the antique shops and pop into Alfie’s Antiques Market.
+When you have walked past the market, you can browse the antique shops and pop into Alfie’s Antiques Market.

 Church Street Market: NW8

 Lisson Gallery: This is one of the most influential international galleries showing contemporary art in the world.
 It supports 60 artists who are showcased in the Lisson galleries located in London, New York, and Shanghai.
 The two London venues, in Bell Street and Lisson Street, are situated close to each other.
 Entrance is free so it is well worth checking out if you are in the area.

 Lisson Gallery: 27 Bell Street NW1 5BY and 67 Lisson Street NW1 5DA